 The Shrine was usually empty on the Solstices, with everyone at the temples of other gods, or going to parties.
 They had their papa all to themselves, with only a Sister or two around.
 All day, they would be a normal family, and then after dinner papa would read them all a story, kiss them goodnight, and send them home with Kastris.
 Mama stayed behind until morning.

 Atarah snuck back, one winter’s night when she was ten, and peeked inside.
 She followed the murmured sound of her papa’s deep voice to a tiny bedroom in the back of the Shrine.
 Mama was sitting on the bed, and she had been crying, but papa had his arms around her just like he did for Atarah in her dreams, when she’d had a bad one.
-After a while, mama looked up at papa and he kissed her on the lips, slowly.
+After a while, mama looked up at papa and kissed him.

 Atarah left after that.

 Atarah was thirteen, with four younger siblings, when she learned the story about why she could only see her papa on the solstices.
 There was a book in the library she didn’t remember seeing before - the binding new and unbroken, the paper within clean and white.
-It was a thin book, and when she opened it, the title page read in beautiful script: “Our Friends, Ascended”
+It was a thin book, and when she opened it, the title page read in beautiful script: “Those Who Went Before”

 It was a collection by the bard Kayleigh Shorthalt of true tales about heroes and demigods and adventurers.
 One section was titled “Summerheart” - it was the story of her father.